Writer, Performing Artist

 In the summer of 2019, César was selected as a fellow for the Interdisciplinary Writers Lab (IWL), a 3-month, multi-genre master class for local writers of color, a collaboration between Kearney Street Workshop and the Asian Art Museum.

-César is a 2020 artist-in-residence at the Queer Cultural Center.
-He is also a 2020 Individual Artist Commission grantee from the San Francisco Arts Commission.
+César is a 2021 artist-in-residence at the Queer Cultural Center.
+He is also a recipient of a 2020 Individual Artist Commission from the San Francisco Arts Commission.
 In addition to his solo performance work, he is the Artistic Director of GAPA Theatre, an intergenerational collective of Queer Asian and Pacific Islander writers and performers.
 César also serves on the Advisory Board of the Castro LGBTQ Cultural District.

 As part of the 2021 National Queer Arts Festival